 Growing population, immigration, uncontrolled urbanisation, pollution, mono-functional areas abandoned, heritage threatened, urge new solutions posing monumental challenges in terms of housing, transport, energy, environment, health and social inclusion.
 It becomes crucial a regeneration of the city.
 This is the issue addressed in the world-class Master Course named reCity.
-A course created for a new generation of professionals who want to design and share innovative ideas supporting communities, stake-holders and political leaders towards more sustainable cities.
-Focus of the reCity, is the design of city regeneration, pursued with an holistic approach based on improving the beneficiaries’ competences necessary to be key actors within the advanced process of sustainable urban development and renewal, in terms of design, communication, building and management of the contemporary city.
+A course created for a new generation of professionals who want to design and share innovative ideas supporting communities, stakeholders and political leaders towards more sustainable cities.
+The focus of the reCity is the design of city regeneration, pursued with a holistic approach based on improving the beneficiaries’ competencies necessary to be key actors within the advanced process of sustainable urban development and renewal, in terms of design, communication, building and management of the contemporary city.

 The reCity objective is to deepen university study and work experience, integrating them with interdisciplinary skills.
 The aim is to build the professionalism required in the labour market for successful employment in a wide range of contexts related to city regeneration projects.
 In the reCity, students, eligible from all over the world, work in cross-disciplinary teams, consider issues from multiple perspectives, gain insight from industry leaders, link up with networks and emerge with a portfolio of projects.